5 Bedroom Home in Philomath - $599,950

-New construction WITH THE WORKS!
-Never occupied home on large corner lot in Newton Creek Estates!
-Move in ready with all of the upgrades!
-Brand new SS kitchen appliances, W/D, A/C and custom high-end privacy blinds throughout.
-Fully landscaped front and back and fully fenced in the back.
-Bring your family and pets and settle in by the New Year!
+New construction and ready for you!
+Never occupied home in Newton Creek Estates!
+Move in ready with all the upgrades!
+Brand new SS kitchen appliances, W/D, A/C, and custom high-end privacy blinds throughout.
+Fully landscaped with irrigation out front.
+Close to schools and shopping--bring the family and get ready to ring in the new year in your new home!

 5 Bedroom Home in Philomath - $599,950